For operators who think in hours and dollars

 Nine hours per week.
 Forty hours per month.
 Roughly 460 hours per year.
 At a fully-loaded labor cost of $40/hour, that's $18,400 of operator time.
 At $25/hour for a procurement-focused junior, it's $11,500.
 Either way, multiples of the LineNow subscription cost.

 Those nine hours don't come from working faster.
-They come from .
+They come from not doing the work at all.
 The spreadsheet is gone.
 The supplier reply got read by the system.
 The bill posted to QuickBooks automatically.
 There is no faster way to do data entry than to not do data entry.

 Inventory waste reduction

 The two failure modes of artisanal procurement are over-ordering (waste) and under-ordering (stockouts).
-LineNow reduces both because the order quantity is computed against actual consumption, not against gut feel.
+LineNow can reduce both because the order quantity is computed against actual consumption, not against gut feel.

 Over-order waste.
-The food-service literature pegs spoilage and shrinkage at 4–10% of food cost in the median restaurant.
-A non-perishable retail business sees 1–3% in dead stock per year.
-Statistical replenishment cuts these in roughly half within one quarter of consistent use, because the system stops letting you order 12 cases when 5 will do.
+The food-service literature often puts spoilage and shrinkage at 4–10% of food cost in the median restaurant.
+A non-perishable retail business may see 1–3% in dead stock per year.
+In the model below, statistical replenishment reduces avoidable waste by 3 percentage points because the system stops treating every item like a manual estimate.

 For a $1.5M revenue business with 60% COGS = $900k in goods purchased per year, a 3-percentage-point reduction in waste = $27,000/year.

 Stockout cost.
 Stockouts are the silent killer because they don't show up on a P&L — they show up as sales that didn't happen.
-The retail benchmark is 8% of SKUs out-of-stock at any given time, with 30% of those resulting in lost sales rather than substitution.
-LineNow's alert system and rush-order detection cut stockouts roughly 60% in the first quarter.
+Retail benchmarks often cite meaningful out-of-stock rates, with some share turning into lost sales rather than substitution.
+In this scenario, LineNow's alert system and rush-order detection are modeled as recovering 1.5 percentage points of revenue.

 For the same business, recovering 1.5 percentage points of revenue at a 35% gross margin = $7,875/year.